-NOTE: Program and workshop dates are tentative at this point.
+NOTE: This event is rescheduled for Summer 2022.
+Program and workshop dates are tentative at this point.
 Please check back for updated information.

 This cluster will convene an interdisciplinary group of scholars to develop firm theoretical and philosophical foundations for addressing some major issues concerning interpretability of machine learning–based models.
 Program participants include experts in theoretical computer science, machine learning, statistics, causal inference, and fairness and the present community on interpretability.
 We aim to address the following fundamental questions about how to best use machine learning for real-life tasks:

 - What notions of interpretability might render models that are more amenable to monitoring by regulators?

 - How can the quality and usefulness of interpretation in a given context (such as a particular human audience and for a particular domain problem) be evaluated both empirically and theoretically?